 Japanese in the United States

-Japanese who come to the United States must adapt to a totally different culture.
-Although they have been successful in many different areas and have in this sense assimilated into the American culture, they have retained many of their traditional values.
+They have been successful in many different career fields and in many geographical areas.
+In this sense they have assimilated into the American culture, but they have retained many of their traditional values.

 Japanese society has historically been a very group-oriented society.
-This could be observed in the early immigrant groups, who often pooled their resources to help each other succeed.
+This characteristic could be observed in the early immigrant groups, who often pooled their resources to help each other succeed.
 The discrimination faced by Japanese living in the United States, culminating in the internment camps of the World War II era, probably contributed to the perpetuation of this group feeling.
 Even today many Japanese belong to what are known as "voluntary societies" or simply associations.
-These preserve Japanese culture and fight discrimination.
-In the Post World War II era, they worked to win reparations for the Japanese who survived the internment camps.
+These organizations preserve Japanese culture and fight discrimination.
+In the Post World War II era, these groups worked to win reparations for those who survived the Japnese internment camps.

 Grandparents in most countries are known for dispensing wisdom.
 The wisdom of Japanese grandfathers takes a couple of interesting forms.